 Tuesday, 28 January 2025

+The word soil is derived from the Latin word “solum”.
+Solum means earthy material in which plants grow.
 Soil is defined as the biologically active and porous medium that has developed in the uppermost layer of Earth's crust.
 It is a complex mixture composed of organic matter, minerals, gases, liquids, and living organisms, all of which interact to support plant life and various ecosystems.

 Importance of Soil